SAP/component-operator-runtime/website/content/en/docs/generators/kustomize.md

 As a special case, one or more simple Kubernetes manifests (without a `kustomization.yaml`) are supported as well.
 In addition, all (or selected; see below) files in the kustomization directory can be templatized in a helm'ish way.
 That means, they will be considered as a common template group (where all templates are associated with each other), and the same template function set that is available on helm can be used; so, all the [sprig](http://masterminds.github.io/sprig) functions, and custom functions such as `include`, `tpl`, `lookup` can be used.
+In addition:
-In addition, parameterless functions `namespace` and `name` are defined, which return the corresponding arguments passed to `Generate()`.
+- parameterless functions `namespace` and `name` are defined, which return the corresponding arguments passed to `Generate()`
+- a function `kubernetesVersion` is available, which returns the version information of the target cluster, as a [version.Info](https://pkg.go.dev/k8s.io/apimachinery/pkg/version#Info) structure.

 In the generation step, first, all the go templates will be rendered, and the result of this pre-step will be passed to kustomize.